-In parallel with our work on the OCT systems, we are also working on fluorescence imaging.
-In particular we are developing modular all fiber fluorescence spectroscopy systems (optrode).
-I have turned the optrode into a very versatile tool and it has been applied to the measurement of the heart action potential in vivo, to bioremediation monitoring and to water safety testing.
+In particular, the biophotonics group is developing modular all fiber fluorescence spectroscopy systems (optrode).
+The optrode is a very versatile tool and it has been applied to the measurement of the heart action potential in vivo, to bioremediation monitoring and to water safety testing.
 In combination with microfluidics, thfluorescence microscpy has been used to study bacteria viability.

-Recently, I have started to investigate the potential of nonlinear optical imaging study brain cell and network function in Autism Spectrum Disorder.
+Recently, Frederique has started to investigate the potential of nonlinear optical imaging study brain cell and network function in Autism Spectrum Disorder.

 Since 2018 Matthew Goodwin, PhD student working on optical coherence tomography for early detection of ostheoarthritis